twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **LayoutMode** – Select the layout mode used in the OpenType Designer.
 * **MarkWidth** – Select the mark width used in the OpenType Designer.
 * **PairWidth** – Select the pair width used in the OpenType Designer.
-* **PreviewHeight** – Used with preview text height in the OpenType Designer.
+* **PreviewHeight** – Select the preview text height in the OpenType Designer.
-* **PreviewSampleFontSize** – Used with preview sample font size in the OpenType Designer.
+* **PreviewSampleFontSize** – Select the preview sample font size in the OpenType Designer.
 * **SimpleWidth** – Set the width used in the OpenType Designer.
 * **SingleWidth** – Set the width used in the OpenType Designer.
 * **TreeWidth** – Select the tree width used in the OpenType Designer.